microsoft/live-share/docs/collab-vs.md

 - [More information](#more-information)

 ## Recap: Owners and participants
-All collaboration activities in Project Cascade involve a single "owner" with one or more "participants."
-The owner is the person that started the collaboration session and therefore not only owns the session but is the content being shared as well.
-Participants then are anyone that joins an owner's collaboration session.
+All collaboration activities in Project Cascade involve a single "owner" and one or more "participants."
+The owner is the person that started the collaboration session and therefore not only owns the session but the content being shared as well.
+Participants are then anyone that joins an owner's collaboration session.
 See [getting started](getting-started.md) for information on starting and joining collaboration sessions.

 Owners can use all of their tools and services as they would normally but participants are only given access to the specific things the owner has shared with them.
 This includes code, running servers, debugging sessions and more.
 Currently all content that is shared is kept on the owner's machine and not synchronized to the cloud or on the participant's machine which enables _instant access_ and _increased security_.

 The advantage is that the entire solution is available the moment a participant joins and the moment an owner ends a collaboration session, the content is no longer available to any participant.
-While content will not be available to participants if the owner's machine has offline/shut down during a session, the collaboration session will automatically start up again for participants when the owner's machine is back online and the tool is re-opened.
+While content will not be available to participants if the owner's machine is offline/shut down during a session, the collaboration session will automatically start up again for participants when the owner's machine is back online and the tool is re-opened.

 ## Collaborative editing
 Once a participant has joined a collaboration session all collaborators will immediately be able to see each others edits and highlights in real-time.
 Simply select a file from the Solution Explorer and start editing.
 Participants will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](media/vs-coedit.png)

 In addition, each collaborator can navigate to any file in the shared project.
-This means you can edit together in the same file or independently in separate files so you can seamlessly switch between investigation, small tweaks, and collaborative editing.
+This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the owner's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 Further, to better allow you to highlight where problems might exist or convey ideas, selections are also visible to all participants.